stephen-kern/Readme-Generator/Sample-README.md

   * [Questions](#questions)

   ## Installation
-  install node.js
+  must have node.js installed

   ## Usage
-  run in terminal
+  run "index.js" in the terminal

   ## License
-  Click here to read about this license: [BSD2](https://opensource.org/licenses/BSD-2-Clause)
+  Click here to read about this license: [Mozilla 2.0](https://opensource.org/licenses/MPL-2.0)

   ## Contributing
-  fork the repo
+  fork the repository and email me

   ## Tests
-  none
+  no tests for now

   ## Questions?
   * Github Username: [stephen-kern](https://github.com/stephen-kern)